pspanoudakis/Machine-Learning-NLP/project4/question1.md

 ### Basic Execution flow

 1)  We read the train & validation sets data from the input files, into `DataFrame`'s.
-The file paths can be modified on the first notebook cell.
+The file paths can be modified on the notebook code cell #2.
     We also check whether all the samples have the expected format without missing values.

 2)  We create the Train and Validation sets, using `TweetDataset` objects.
 We tokenize each sample using `BertTokenizer`, for the pretrained `bert-base-uncased` model.